The Taylor L. Booth graduate Fellowship is the department’s highest honor for doctoral students.

 Below is a summary of some avenues graduate students (or applicants) can pursue to obtain financial support.
 Support is typically administered by, or in coordination with, the University of Connecticut’s Computer Science & Engineering Department.

-The Graduate School maintain a listing of internal funding opportunities.
+The Graduate School maintains a listing of internal funding opportunities.
 Especially notable among these are the

 Graduate assistantships are the most common means of direct financial support.
 Consult the graduates school’s assistantship resources for details regarding stipend and benefits.
 Research Assistanships are typically offered as a part of a grant-funded research program directed by a CSE faculty member; they support student research activities.
 Teaching Assistantships are typically offered by the department; they support departmental instructional activities.
 Teaching Assistantships require English language proficiency.